Chart Color Schemes

 Hillarys's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The most common medical conditions in the area are arthritis and asthma, impacting 7.3 and 6.2% of residents respectively, while 72.9% declared themselves completely clear of medical ailments, compared to 71.5% across Greater Perth.
-The area has 22.6% of residents aged 65 and over (2,694 people), which is higher than the 20.1% in Greater Perth.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 61% of the total population, which amounts to 7250 people.
+The most common medical conditions in the area are arthritis and asthma, impacting 7.3% and 6.2% of residents respectively.
+72.9% of residents declare themselves completely clear of medical ailments, compared to 71.5% across Greater Perth.
+Hillarys has 22.6% of residents aged 65 and over, which totals 2705 people, higher than the 20.1% in Greater Perth.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health